 - Exhaust – The inner diameter of the exhaust/stinger outlet must be no larger than 5.2mm

-- Fuel – Only the “16EU” fuel is allowed to use at the ENS
+- Fuel – Only the “16EU” fuel is allowed to be used at the ENS

 If points are tied at the end of the championship we check who has more podiums 1st, 2nd, 3rd.
 If they are still tied then we will check who has more TQ’s.
 If still tied then we check who has more 4, 5, 6, 7, 8, 9, 10.
 We will never count a throw out round.
 But if you TQ a round and it ends up being a throw out round your TQ point will be added to your championship points total.